SuborbitalPigeon/chapter_image/text/image.md

 Weld inspection using TOFD was the target for this research.
 The approach used was to make use of texture information.
-Multiresolution methods (wavelet decomposition), Gabor functions, PCA and a form of clustering (called c-means) were employed.
+Multi-resolution methods (wavelet decomposition), Gabor functions, PCA and a form of clustering (called c-means) were employed.
 The end result was to carry out a binary classification (defect or no defect).

 The images were first separated into small windows, and these were decomposed into four detail levels using wavelet decomposition.